HPInc/Azure_Deployments/terraform-deployments/docs/README-azure-cas-mgr-load-balancer-one-ip-lb.md

 - [AWS Deployments](https://github.com/teradici/cloud_deployment_scripts/blob/master/docs/aws/README.md)
 - [GCP Deployments](https://github.com/teradici/cloud_deployment_scripts/blob/master/docs/gcp/README.md)

-### 1. CAS Manager Load Balancer NAT Single IP Architecture
+### 1. Anyware Manager Load Balancer NAT Single IP Architecture

-The Cloud Access Software (CAS) Manager Load Balancer single IP deployment creates a Virtual Network with 4 subnets in the same region, provided that the workstations defined in terraform.tfvars do not have distinct locations.
+The Anyware Manager Load Balancer single IP deployment creates a Virtual Network with 4 subnets in the same region, provided that the workstations defined in terraform.tfvars do not have distinct locations.
 The subnets created are:
 - ```subnet-dc```: for the Domain Controller
 - ```subnet-cac```: for the Connector and Load Balancer
 - ```subnet-ws```: for the workstations
-- ```subnet-cas-mgr```: for the CAS Manager
+- ```subnet-cas-mgr```: for the Anyware Manager

 Network Security Rules are created to allow wide-open access within the Virtual Network, and selected ports are open to the public for operation and for debug purposes.
 Additional virtual networks will be created for each unique region.

 A Domain Controller is created with Active Directory, DNS and LDAP-S configured.
 Domain Users are also created if a ```domain_users_list``` CSV file is specified.
 The Domain Controller is given a static IP (configurable).

-Cloud Access Connectors are created and register themselves with the CAS Manager.
-This deployment is configured for CAS Manager version 21.03.
+Cloud Access Connectors are created and register themselves with the Anyware Manager.
+This deployment is configured for Anyware Manager version 23.04.

 Multiple domain-joined workstations and Cloud Access Connectors can be optionally created, specified by the the ```workstations``` variable.
 This is a list of objects where each object defines a workstation.
 These workstations are automatically domain-joined and have the PCoIP Agent installed.

 The Public Load Balancer distributes traffic between Cloud Access Connectors within the same region.
 The client initiates a PCoIP session with the public frontend IP the Load Balancer, and the Load Balancer selects one of the connectors in it's region to establish the connection.
 In-session PCoIP traffic goes through configured frontend IPs on the Load Balancer which have NAT rules set up to route into the selected Cloud Access Connector, bypassing the HTTPS Load Balancer.

-This deployment runs the CAS Manager in a virtual machine which gives users full control of the CAS deployment.
-The CAS deployment will not have to reach out to the internet for CAS management features, but the user is responsible for costs, security, updates, high availability and maintenance of the virtual machine running CAS Manager.
+This deployment runs the Anyware Manager in a virtual machine which gives users full control of the Anyware deployment.
+The Anyware deployment will not have to reach out to the internet for Anyware management features, but the user is responsible for costs, security, updates, high availability and maintenance of the virtual machine running Anyware Manager.
 All resources in this deployment are created without a public IP attached and all external traffic is routed through the public Load Balancer NAT, whose rules are preconfigured.

 NOTE: Currently, only single region deployments are supported for this deployment.
 Make sure that all workstations are in the same region and only one location is configured in the location list.
 Multi-region support to come at a later date.